 People are eating more fish.
 And that’s a good thing.
-For some, the coming of Lent means more fish.
-And that means more fish frys at churches all around town.
+Some of that comes from the annual season of Lent in the Christian world.
+The problem with fried fish is the oil adds a lot of calories without adding too much flavor.
 But how about fried fish that isn’t fried?

-Naturally, you will have to adjust the following recipe to fit the type, thickness and amount of fish you’re cooking.
+Naturally, you will have to adjust the following recipe to fit the type, thickness, and amount of fish you’re cooking.
 These instructions are written for two pounds of thick white fish, which equals about 6 servings.
-This process works better on thick fillets than thin ones.
-So, try this first with haddock, cod or something similar.
+This process works better on thick fillets than on thin ones.
+So, try this first with haddock, cod, or something similar.
 Tilapia or swai will mean cutting the baking time about in half because the fillets are thin.

 Make sure you thaw the fish thoroughly before you do anything else.
 About two pounds of meaty fillets should be rinsed and dried well with paper towels.

 Meanwhile, preheat the oven the 400ºF.
 Coat a baking sheet with nonstick spray.